 This allows the tool design to be carried out very quickly and on a secure basis.

-In order to optimize the component, readable solids, data of adjacent components and material designations with rheological and mechanical data are required.
+In order to optimise the part, readable solids, data of surrounding parts and exact material name with rheological and mechanical data are required.